congvt305/staging-twap/app/code/Eguana/EventReservation/README.md

 - The time slots which seats are reserved completly will be shown disabled in the time slot field.
 - When customers submit the reservation form an email will be send to them and as well as staff admin if there configration are enabled on basis of current site.
 - When confirm reservation from email then confirmation email will be send to the customer as well as staff admin and also same process for the cancelation of email.
+- If customer didn't recieve sms or email after succefully reserving the event then click the resend button on reservation form for re-sending the email & sms.